-A System at Breaking Point
+6.2.1 A System at Breaking Point

-These fundamental contradictions and tensions reveal our systems that can no longer maintain coherence or functionality.
+These fundamental contradictions and tensions reveal a gender system that can no longer maintain coherence or functionality.
 The statistical evidence demonstrates not merely incremental pressure but active system breakdown across multiple domains.
 Women's educational achievements without proportional advancement, critical care needs without economic recognition, and diverse family forms without appropriate support structures all point to a system that cannot adapt to emerging realities.